-Prohibited Substance

-Publicly Disclose To disseminate or distribute information to the general public or Persons beyond those Persons entitled to earlier notification in accordance with Article 14.

-Registered Testing PoolThe pool of top level Athletes established separately by the IPC, each International Federation and National Anti-Doping Organization who are subject to both In- Competition and Out-of-Competition Testing as part of the IPC's or that International Federation's or Organization's test distribution plan.
-The IPC shall publish a list which identifies those Athletes included in its Registered Testing Pool either by name or by clearly defined, specific criteria.

-Result The information obtained from a Doping Control test.

-Sample Any biological material collected for the purposes of Doping Control.
+- Prohibited List The WADC List identifying the Prohibited Substances and Prohibited Methods. - Prohibited Any method so described on the Prohibited List. - Method - Prohibited Any substance so described on the Prohibited List. - Substance - Publicly DiscloseTo disseminate or distribute information to the general public or Persons beyond those Persons entitled to earlier notification in accordance with Article 14. - RegisteredThe pool of top level Athletes established separately by the IPC, each International Federation and National Anti-Doping Organization who are subject to both In-Competition and Out-of- Competition Testing as part of the IPC's or that International Federation's or Organization's test distribution plan.
+The IPC shall publish a list which identifies those Athletes included in its Registered Testing Pool either by name or by clearly defined, specific criteria. - Result The information obtained from a Doping Control test. - Sample Any biological material collected for the purposes of Doping Control.

 [Comment: It has sometimes been claimed that the collection of blood Samples violates the tenets of certain religious or cultural groups.
 It has been determined that there is no basis for any such claim.]

-Sanctioned or RecognizedAn Event that meets the appropriate organizational and technical requirements of the IPC.SubstantialFor purposes of Article 10.5.3, a Person providing possesses in relation to Anti-Doping Rule Violations, and (2) fully co-operate with the investigation and adjudication of any case related to that information, including, for example, presenting testimony at a hearing if requested to do so by an Anti-Doping Organization or hearing body.
-Further, the information provided must be credible and must comprise an important part of any case which is initiated or, if no case is initiated, must have provided a sufficient basis on which a case could have been brought.
+Sanctioned or An Event that meets the appropriate organizational and Recognized Event technical requirements of the IPC.

+- Substantial For purposes of Article 10.5.3, a Person providing Substantial Assistance Must: (1) fully disclose in a signed written statement all information he or she possesses in relation to Anti-Doping Rule Violations, and (2) fully co-operate with the investigation and adjudication of any case related to that information, including, for example, presenting testimony at a hearing if requested to do so by an Anti-Doping Organization or hearing body.
+Further, the information provided must be credible and must comprise an important part of any case which is initiated or, if no case is initiated, must have provided a sufficient basis on which a case could have been brought. - TamperingAltering for an improper purpose or in an improper way; bringing improper influence to bear; interfering improperly; obstructing, misleading or engaging in any fraudulent conduct to alter Results or prevent normal procedures from occurring; or providing fraudulent information to an Anti-Doping Organization. - Target TestingSelection of Athletes for Testing where specific Athletes or groups of Athletes are selected on a non-random basis for Testing at a specified time. - TeamTeam is a combination of Participants playing as one entity in a Sport.
+The definition of Team includes, not only those of Team Sports but also double, pair, relay, crew, horse and rider and visually impaired Athlete with guide and/or pilot. - Team SportA Sport in which the substitution of players is permitted during an Event. - Testing The parts of the Doping Control process involving test distribution planning, Sample collection, Sample handling, and Sample transport to the laboratory.